Skip to content

 Model metadata

-To define metadata, create a model-metadata.yaml file and put it in the top level of the model/model directory.
-The file specifies additional information about a custom model.
+To define a custom model's metadata and input validation schema, create a model-metadata.yaml file and add it to the top level of the model/model directory.
+The file specifies additional information about a custom model, including runtime parameters through runtimeParameterDefinitions.

 Model environment